 High-bandwidth Digital Content Protection (HDCP) Lockup is an interruption in the output signal from an audio system such as an AV receiver.

 It occurs when the devices do not understand one another.
-When this happens, HDMI output on the receiver stops working, and no signal or sound is heard.
+When this happens, the HDMI output on the receiver stops working, and no signal or sound is heard.

 Troubleshooting HDCP Lockup